williamdemeo/utils/ubuntu_on_lenovo-X1Y3/README.md

 as a result of following the instructions below.

 ## Installing Ubuntu 18.04 alongside Windows 10

+1. Download Ubuntu and make a startup iso image on a blank usb drive.
+   (Use a utility like the Ubuntu Startup Disk Creator app.)

-Hit `Enter` when the Lenovo splash screen appears to enter the BIOS setup utility.
+2. Boot the laptop and hit `Enter` when the Lenovo splash screen appears to enter the BIOS setup utility.
+(Be very careful to not change too many BIOS settings.
+You can brick the machine if you mess around too much with the BIOS.)
-We want to make sure Windows doesn't prevent us from booting off a usb drive.

-1. As suggested
+3. As suggested
    [here](https://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/),
    modify the EFI BIOS settings and disable "Secure Boot" feature.
 This setting is found in the "Security > Secure Boot" menu of the BIOS configuration program.

-2. In the "Startup" BIOS menu item,
+4. In the "Startup" BIOS menu item,
    - set the "UEFI/Legacy Boot" option to "Both"
    - set the "Boot Mode" option to "Diagnostics"

-3. Boot into Windows, and follow the repartitioning instructions given at https://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/
+5. Boot into Windows, and follow the repartitioning instructions given at https://www.tecmint.com/install-ubuntu-16-04-alongside-with-windows-10-or-8-in-dual-boot/

-(**Todo:** complete this section)
+(**Todo:** fill in more details)

+### Installation of Ubuntu 18.04

+When prompted for the type of installation, be sure to choose the **minimal** option to avoid installing too much bloatware.

 ---